 - I am assuming that even testing all browsers successfully will not help you to detect any issues on mobile devices (assuming your are using responsive theme design) as you will not be able to test on mobile devices as your are hosting a local copy of your cloned WordPress site on PC, again don’t blame me on that. (hint: if you really want to cover this area of testing then you can invest in another domain name for testing and have all your testing carried on your web hosting and remember to remove your testing WordPress website from Google indexing).

-If you are OK with all my above assumptions then in this post and the next following posts, I will discuss the following topics
+If you are OK with all my above assumptions then I will discuss the following topics

 Introduction to WordPress updates

 WordPress usually gets a new release every 120 days which means 4 times a year, if they are planning to make an exception then they will announce